-conceated invarian without a needse and possessing a meanin while under the age of 16.
 If Carlos' attorney moves to suppress the gun how should the motion judge rule on the motion and why?
-(This Question is worth 5 Points) Limit your answer to the space provided motion and why: (This Question is worth 3.1 oints) Elimit your answer to the space provided
+(This Question is worth 5 Points) Limit your answer to the space provided.

 Officer Davis arranged for another officer to arrest Mr. Craft, a murder suspect, specifically instructing the officer not to advise Craft of his Miranda rights.
 After Craft had been taken to the police station and left alone in an "interview room" for 15 to 20 minutes, Davis questioned him for 30 to 40 minutes.
 After he made an incriminating statement, he was given a 20 minute break.
 Davis then resumed questioning, this time advising Craft of his Miranda rights.
 After he waived his rights, Davis confronted Craft with the incriminating statement he had made at the prewarning questioning session.
 As Davis acknowledged, Craft's ultimate statement was "largely a repeat of information . . . obtained during the first questioning session.
 An officer of the police department testified that this particular interview and interrogation strategy was promoted not only by his own department, but by a national police training organization and other departments in which he had worked.